-> There is no single explanation for the name and there are many theories as to where it comes from.
+There is no single explanation for Kilimanjaro’s name and there are many theories as to where it comes from.
 Local peoples have looked at Kilimanjaro with reverence and named it ‘Mountain of Greatness’ (Swahili) or ‘That which defeats the caravan’ (Chagga) or ‘White Mountain’ (Maasai).
-The Maasai has also called it the `the mountain of water’, as it is the source of water for the area.
+The Maasai have also called it the `The mountain of Water’, as it is the source of water for the area.

-> The following timeline might give an idea how Man and Mountain met…
+The following timeline might give an idea how Man and Mountain met…

 Kitchen tools such as stone bowls hinted at cultures inhabiting the slopes of the mountain a millennium before Christ.

 Ptoleny of Alexandria mentioned ‘lands … where barbaric cannibals lived near a wide shallow bay and where, inland, one could find a great snow mountain’.